JGI-Bioinformatics/jaws/local_development.md

 > ./build.sh central 2.6.0 dev
 ```

 This will build the development environment for your container script.
-This is useful if you want the code you are actively working on to be deployed in the container
+This is useful if you want the code you are actively working on to be deployed in the container.
 Because rpc is a dependency for central, and site services, you will first want to build rpc docker container.

 ```console